 If you decide to go down the boarding route then below are a few tips to take into consideration

 - When looking for a dog walker, pet sitter or boarding place then it is best to try and find someone that has been recommended to you either by your dog trainer, a fellow dog owner, a friend or even a dog sitter who cannot help you at that time.
-One place to start looking is narps uk

-- Make sure you ask to see there insurance. .At the end of the day once the dog is in their care they are liable if your dog causes an accident or injures someone.
+- Make sure you ask to see their insurance. .At the end of the day once the dog is in their care they are liable if your dog causes an accident or injures someone.

 - Don’t be afraid to ask for references and follow them up